LocaleChoicePragueOld Town

 Is Old Town good for families?

-Yes, Old Town is one of the best Prague neighbourhoods for families.
-Ranks #3 of 6 for families, scoring 66/100 on family-weighted metrics (family-friendliness 55/100, safety 65/100).
+Old Town is not the top choice for families in Prague — quieter, more family-oriented neighbourhoods rank higher.
+Ranks #4 of 6 for families, scoring 63/100 on family-weighted metrics (family-friendliness 55/100, safety 60/100).
 Old Town is perfect for families who love walkable historic squares and don't mind crowds.

 What is Old Town known for?